ttlew/conversation/dialog-methods.md

 ## Arrays
 {: #arrays}

+You cannot use these methods to check for a value in an array in a node condition or response condition within the same node in which you set the array values.

 ### JSONArray.append(object)

 This method appends a new value to the JSONArray and returns the modified JSONArray.